deepak-2605/Google-Meet-Clone/README.md

-5. Enter your name and click on new meeting to start meeting or you can enter your meeting id to join the meeting
+5. Enter your name and click on new meeting to start meeting or you can enter your meeting id to join the meeting (After entering meeting id press enter don't click on new meeting otherwise it will start new meeting)

 ![videocall1](https://user-images.githubusercontent.com/108828387/228776587-a477d33e-919a-448c-b597-09d803da296f.png)